kforner/extjs-dag-drawer/README.md

 ================
 ExtJS component (extjs >= 4.1) for drawing trees (actually Directed Acyclic Graphs).

-This component uised the **Draw** package to layout and draw *Direct Acyclic Graphs*, i.e. oriented graphs without cycles.
+This component uses the **Draw** package to layout and draw *Direct Acyclic Graphs*, i.e. oriented graphs without cycles.
-It can be used for instance to draw dependency graphs, rganizational charts ...
+It can be used for instance to draw dependency graphs, organizational charts ...

 ## Credits: Algorithm for drawing the graph